pjtsearch/Graviton-Github-Plugin/readme.md

 ## Setup
 1. Create a Personal Access Token on your Github account
-2. Open Config for the plugin, and put the token the "Auth" text input
+2. Open Config for the plugin, and put the token in the "Auth" text input

 ## Usage
 1. Commands in command prompt: